Are you looking to grow your Facebook group? Good! I have some great tips for you.

 - Link your group to any other relevant groups you manage

 Go to group settings and select ‘Link existing group’.
-So for example, I run a flexible jobs group, of which many of the people joining are running their own direct sales business, therefore I link to my Cosmic Women in Business group.
+So for example, I run a flexible jobs group, of which many of the people joining are running their own direct sales business, therefore I link to my own group.
 Members can see the linked group and choose whether they join or not.

 - Have ‘rules’

 Yeah I know it’s a bit boring but it’s a great idea to set expectations for your group, or you could be overrun with spam in no time!
 Keep it light-hearted but ensure you set some boundaries of what is/isn’t acceptable posting.
 Many groups I’m a member of don’t permit live streaming for example.
 You can include these rules/guidelines in your group description, as a pinned post, in the ‘files’ section of your group or link to an external page on your website.
 It’s also another clear message that you take your group seriously and want the best experience for members.

 You don’t want to be missing posts and vital interactions with your tribe, so ensure you have your group notifications set to ‘All posts’.
 Follow my NII! (no interaction ignored) principle – watch me explaining it here.